pyummm/mymove/docs/adr/0028-config-management.md

 Go ships with a built-in [flag](https://godoc.org/flag) package that provides support for command line flags.

-* Good, no additional dependencies
+* Good, no additional dependencies.
 * Good, maintained but shouldn't receive any improvements either.
 * Good, supports bool, (u)int, (u)int64, (u)float64, time.Duration, and string.
 * Bad, no support for JSON variables.